Cley Marshes NWT reserve

 Postcode: NR25 7SA; Grid Ref: TG054440

-Norfolk Wildlife Trust's oldest and best known reserve.
-Shingle beach and saline lagoons, grazing marsh and reedbeds that support large numbers of wintering and migrating species along resident species including the iconic bittern, marsh harrier and bearded tit.
+Norfolk Wildlife Trust’s oldest and best known reserve.
+Shingle beach and saline lagoons, grazing marsh and reedbeds that support large numbers of wintering and migrating species along side resident species including marsh harriers and bearded tits.
 With a wide range of flora and fauna, accessible paths and hides providing more than simply birdwatching and whether walking along boardwalks or sitting on the benches among the whispering reeds savouring the diversity of sight and sound that nature offers throughout the season.
-View up close the everyday birds and insects from boardwalks and hides, sit in the visitor centre café with a drink and cake enjoying the panoramic views across the marshes, attend one of the many exhibitions and events.
+View birds and insects from boardwalks and hides, sit in the visitor centre café with a drink and cake enjoying the panoramic views across the marshes, attend one of the many exhibitions and events.